University of Michigan Library: History

 In 1900, the library established "caged areas in the stacks to protect books of exceptional value," becoming one of the first rare book rooms to be established in America.
 By 1905, student borrowing privileges had become established, a shift from the early restricted-circulation model in which students needed a faculty member's permission to check books out of the Library.
 In 1911, the Detroit anarchist Joseph Labadie donated his personal library to the university, establishing the nucleus of what became of the Labadie Collection, the oldest collection of radical-left history materials in the world.

 By 1915, the overcrowded, wood-constructed General Library was designated a fire hazard by the Board of Regents.
 After this, a new building was finally constructed.
 Designed by architect Albert Kahn, the library building (which is today the north building of the Harlan Hatcher Graduate Library) was dedicated on January 7, 1920.
 The same year, Professor Francis W. Kelsey (who founded the university's Kelsey Museum of Archaeology) added 617 ancient Egyptian papyri to the university's holdings, beginning the University of Michigan Papyrus Collection, which became the largest in the Americas.

-By 1940, the University Library's card catalog has 2,000 trays and 1.75 million cards.
+By 1940, the University Library's card catalog had 2,000 trays and 1.75 million cards.
 A post-World War II boom in enrollment, fueled by the G.I.
-Bill, further strained the Library's crowding problems as the library continued to expand.
-In 1947, the Library took over collection development responsibilities, replacing the old system in which each academic department selected and purchases books and journals.
-In 1948, the Library established its Far Eastern Library (renamed the Asia Library in 1959) of materials from China, Japan, and Korea; the Asian Library is now the largest collection of East Asian resources in North America.
+Bill, further strained the library's crowding problems as the library continued to expand.
+In 1947, the library took over collection development responsibilities, replacing the old system in which each academic department selected and purchases books and journals.
+In 1948, the library established its Far Eastern Library (renamed the Asia Library in 1959) of materials from China, Japan, and Korea; the Asian Library is now the largest collection of East Asian resources in North America.